monkham21/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A mini-sketchpad built using CSS grids
+A mini-sketchpad built using CSS grids.

+[Live Demo](